tsunami416604/azure-docs.hu-hu/articles/virtual-machines/windows/extensions-dsc-template.md

 ### <a name="duplicate-configurationarguments"></a>Ismétlődő ConfigurationArguments

-"Található nyilvános és a védett configurationArguments ismétlődő argumentumok"{0}""
+"Ismétlődő argumentumok található{0}" a nyilvános és a védett configurationArguments "

 **A probléma**: A *ConfigurationArguments* nyilvános beállításai és a *ConfigurationArguments* a védett beállításai tulajdonság azonos névvel rendelkezik.